 Modern asset tracking software can give you better control over your assets and greater visibility into your operations.
 Experience shows that through improved management, companies purchase fewer new assets, recover lost rent, fix billing mistakes, reduce theft, avoid customer disputes, deploy assets more effectively, improve safety, win new business and retain existing customers.

 Simply implementing an asset tracking system doesn’t guarantee success.
-Following these best practices can help.
+Following these asset tracking best practices can help.

 Take time to review which asset attributes are key to providing the information you need.
 Collecting the right data from the start will save time later, while collecting every possible attribute “just in case” will slow you down and drown you in a sea of statistics that don’t provide much insight.
 Focus only on the information that has the most impact on your business.

 #2 Use a unique tracking number, not the asset's serial number.